lwdjohari/nvql/README.md

 NvQL by default decided the query execution approach only took certain methods and declare the approach as the first-class citizen and being implement under-the-hood.
 - All the query executions are executed via prepared statement & parameter values.
-- All the query exectutions are transaction based.
+- All the query executions are transaction based.
 - NvQL manages the prepared statement routines & boilerplate, developer just need to send the SQL query with parameters and that's all.
 - Cluster Connection & fallback mechanism
 - Connection Pool & connection idle wake up